Our Curriculum

 Where appropriate, our learning is sequenced to begin with issues close to home and personal experience, before broadening out to national and worldwide concerns.
 This approach helps children ground their learning in familiar people, places and things and develop a firm base from which to then build new knowledge and skills, and open their minds to encounter unfamiliar concepts and ideas.
 This is particularly pertinent in our KS1 curriculum, where in Autumn Term geography for example children might learn about mapping their school and local village, in Spring Term they may learn about a local or national issue such as farming, and then in the Summer Term they may explore a more global context such as animals across the world or rainforests.

-We are currently developing our 4-year rolling curriculum.
-The new long term plans for KS1 and KS2 Year A are here:
+We are currently updating and developing our 4-year rolling curriculum.
+The new long term plan knowledge overviews for KS1 and KS2 Year A are here:

 /docs/Year_A_Curriculum_Overview_KS1.docx